Texas is the largest state in the contiguous U.S. and was an independent republic for a short while before joining the Union.

 Around the city of Junction, we started to see lakes, rivers, farms, and forests.
 It was a relief for our sore eyes from the long expanse of desert.

-El Paso is a border town along the Rio Grande – Ciudad Juárez is across the border in Mexico.
+El Paso is a border town along the Rio Grande with Ciudad Juárez across Mexico's border.

 El Paso has the second-largest border crossing in the U.S. With that comes a lot of commerce and the flow of workers, shoppers, and immigrants.